 As supervising conciliator of the CSMCS from 2005 – 2012, Paul continued to mediate disputes of high potential economic and social impact in the state.
 He recruited, hired, mentored and coached new mediators.
 Paul also administered an arbitration system that included 120 arbitrators and over 600 arbitrator list requests a year.

-Paul has published several articles about the infrequently-covered topic of labor-management mediation, including a 2003 article in the American Arbitration Association (AAA)’s flagship Dispute Resolution Journal (reprinted in the AAA’s 2010 Handbook on Labor Arbitration).
+Paul has published several articles about arbitration and mediation, including “Surviving Your First Labor Arbitration: Tips for the New Advocate” with co-author Catherine Harris, published in the March 2015 edition of the American Arbitration Association’s flagship Dispute Resolution Journal.
 From 2008 to 2011, he served on the Executive Board of the Association of Labor Relations Agencies.

 Paul left the state mediation service in May 2012 to found Golden Gate Dispute Resolution (GGDR).
 The mission of GGDR is to provide professional, neutral, and timely dispute resolution services to the labor-management community.
 Paul serves as an arbitrator, mediator, fact finder, trainer and facilitator.